-The Company's focus is on the exploration and evaluation of its specialty metals assets, specifically the Nyngan Scandium Project and Honeybugle Scandium property located in New South Wales, Australia and the Kiviniemi scandium prospect in Finland, all of which are 100% owned by SCY.
+The Company's focus is on the exploration, evaluation and future development of its specialty metals assets, specifically the Nyngan Scandium Project and Honeybugle Scandium property located in New South Wales, Australia and the Kiviniemi scandium prospect in Finland, all of which are 100% owned by SCY.
+The Company is also actively seeking an appropriate copper mine owner to host an ion-exchange metals recovery project, designed to harvest select metals including scandium from recirculating process solutions.
 The Company is an exploration stage company and anticipates incurring significant additional expenditures prior to production at any and all of its properties.